Our Many Marys

 This event is a chance to reflect on the unique relationship each of us has with the Blessed Virgin Mary.
 What image do you hold in your heart?
 We all see her differently, shaped by our personal experiences, cultural backgrounds, and spiritual journeys.
 Many people turn to the "Hail Mary" in various situations, reaching out to the Blessed Virgin for comfort, guidance, and intercession.
 Different cultures celebrate Mary in diverse and beautiful ways, reflecting the universal appeal of her love and compassion.

-We encourage you to consider what Mary means to you and to share that reflection with our community during this special month and celebration.
+We encourage you to consider what Mary means to you.
 Join us as we explore the many facets of Mary and her profound impact on our lives.

 We look forward to welcoming you to "Our Many Marys" and sharing in this meaningful celebration of faith, community, and devotion to the Blessed Virgin Mary.